mgechev/blog.mgechev.com/content/story/_index.md

       <h1>TA and part-time Lecturer</h1>
       <section>
         <p>
-          My professors invited me to join as a teaching assistant in the classes "Analysis and Design of Software Projects", "Programming with ASP.NET" and later as part-time lecturer and expert in the class "Advanced JavaScript".
+          My professors invited me to join as a teaching assistant in the classes "Analysis and Design of Software Projects", "Programming with ASP.NET" and later as a part-time lecturer and expert in the class "Advanced JavaScript".
         </p>
         <p>
           It was a great experience to explain in deep details the tools I was working with on a daily basis.
 I found it fascinating to connect concepts from the theoretical computer science with the wild JavaScript ecosystem.